 Let me say it as clearly as I can – I’m comfortable however you construct your identity, provided that you don’t feel you have to use hate speech or express bigoted opinions about any other human being or group who chooses to construct their identities differently to you.
 And I love people who try to reach out across the lines that some would use to divide us.
 Steve Chalke, for example.

-If you’ve not read his views on equal marriage and inclusion in the church, here’s the link.
+If you’ve not read his views on equal marriage and inclusion in the church, it’s worth doing so.
 To me, they’re a real antidote to all of the ridiculous hate speech and bigotry I’ve seen from the extremes on all sides in the equal marriage debate.